Arhodes-CGRB-OSU/pathoscope_biogenomics2017/tutorial2/README.md

 Since we are using a GUI, you can explore the program options by clicking on the tabs on top and selecting settings from the left-hand panel.

-#### Remember that you need to find what is infecting Subject H1!

-This activity concludes our workshop.
-You probably feel that you have lots of questions and you can contact us at [eduardo.castro@unab.cl](mailto:eduardo.castro@unab.cl) and [kcrandall@gwu.edu](mailto:kcrandall@gwu.edu).